aarong/feedme-client/README.md

 Emitted when the actual feed object state changes from `opening` to `open`.

-No arguments are passed to the listeners.
+Arguments passed to the listeners:

+1. `feedData` (object)

+   The feed initial state of the feed data.

 ##### close